How much do complete (full) dentures cost? -

-Immediates can be transitional or permanent appliances.
+"Immediates" can be transitional or permanent appliances.

-Some dentists categorize immediate dentures as transitional appliances (intended to be replaced in 6 months to a year after suitable post-extraction healing has taken place).
-Other dentists intend for their immediates to provide more extended service (measured in years).
+- Some dentists categorize immediate dentures as transitional appliances, intended to be replaced in 6 months to a year after suitable post-extraction healing has taken place.
+At that time a new cost, for the new appliance, will be incurred by the patient.

-Complete denture relines.
+2) Complete denture relines.

-Complete denture reline (chairside) - Upper or lower.
+- Complete denture reline (chairside) - Upper or lower.

-Complete denture reline (laboratory) - Upper or lower.
+- Complete denture reline (laboratory) - Upper or lower.

 Chairside vs. laboratory relines.